BBC controversies: 1965: The War Game

 The War Game, directed by Peter Watkins, is a pseudo-documentary recounting the aftermath of a fictional attack on London with a one-megaton nuclear bomb.
 Intended for the twentieth anniversary on 6 August 1965 of the dropping of the bomb on Hiroshima, The War Game was banned by the BBC, which said it was "too horrifying for the medium of broadcasting".
 The chairman of the BBC board of governors, Lord Normanbrook, wrote in a secret letter to the cabinet secretary, Burke Trend, that "The showing of the film on television might have a significant effect on public attitudes towards the policy of the nuclear deterrent".
-Although given a limited cinema release by the British Film Institute (BFI), and awarded an Oscar as Best Documentary, the film was not screened by the BBC until 1985.
+Although the British Film Institute (BFI) approved it for a limited cinema release and it won an Oscar for Best Documentary, the BBC did not screen the film until 1985.

 In 2012, John Pilger wrote that, in banning Watkins' film, the BBC was performing "the function of the state broadcaster as a cornerstone of Britain's ruling elite".

 1969: Enhanced subscriptions

 In 1969, Reuters agreed to open a reporting service in the Middle East as part of a British Foreign Office plan to influence the international media.
-In order to protect the reputation of Reuters, which may have been damaged if the funding from the British government became known, the BBC paid Reuters "enhanced subscriptions" for access to its news service, and was in turn compensated by the British government for the extra expense.
-The BBC paid Reuters £350,000 over four years under the plan.
+To protect Reuters' reputation, which may have been damaged if British government funding became known, the BBC paid Reuters "enhanced subscriptions" for access to its news service, and was in turn compensated by the British government for the extra expense.
+Under the plan, the BBC paid Reuters £350,000 over four years.

 1971: Yesterday's Men

-Yesterday's Men is a BBC documentary first broadcast in June 1971 about the former ministers of Harold Wilson's Labour government who were now experiencing opposition.
-The approach of the programme makers, who included reporter David Dimbleby, angered Wilson and the Labour Party who saw it as displaying explicit Conservative bias.
+Yesterday's Men is a BBC documentary first broadcast in June 1971 about former ministers in Harold Wilson's Labour government who were facing opposition.
+The programme makers, including reporter David Dimbleby, angered Wilson and the Labour Party, which saw their approach as displaying explicit Conservative bias.
 According to the official History of the BBC web page on the incident, the Labour politicians were "effectively tricked into taking part in a programme that would ridicule them".
-During his own interview Wilson was asked by Dimbleby, in an untransmitted section of their encounter, about the money he had made from his memoirs, a question which led to a furious exchange between them.
+In an untransmitted section of their interview, Dimbleby asked Wilson about the money he had made from his memoirs, leading to a furious exchange between the two.
 Wilson wanted the programme shelved, but it was broadcast with minor changes.